 More recently, Macchio has experienced a nice return to the spotlight.
 He reprised his role as Daniel for the YouTube Premium series Cobra Kai, which is set 34 years after the first film.
 Cobra Kai had a strong two-season run and was picked up by Netflix in 2020, where it's already been renewed for a third and fourth season.

-- Birthplace: Huntington, Huntington, New York, United States of America
+- Birthplace: Huntington, New York, USA

 Phoebe Cates was 17 when she made her cinematic debut in the Blue Lagoon-like teen romance Paradise.
 Despite not being 18 yet, Cates performed nude love scenes opposite co-star Willie Aames.